Download and install the RealSimGear plugin for your flight simulation software.

 Windows

-With the cables connected, open the Windows Display settings.
+With the cables connected, you can open the Windows Display settings.
 You should now see a smaller box that represents the GNS530 display.
-If you are unsure, click the 'Identify' button to confirm which display is associated with the GNS530 device.
+If you need clarification, click the 'Identify' button to confirm which production is associated with the GNS530 device.

-Click on the GNS530 display (number 2 in this example) and change the display setting for the smaller display to “Landscape / flipped”, leave the resolution set to whatever Windows says is recommended, usually 640x480.
+Click on the GNS530 display (number 2 in this example) and change the display setting for the smaller display to "Landscape / flipped," leaving the resolution set to whatever Windows says is recommended, usually 640x480.

-It is usually best to 'place' the GNS530 display below and to the center of your primary display.
-This makes it easy to adjust the GNS530 to exactly fill the display however if you have multiple other displays, this positioning may need to be modified.
+It is usually best to 'place' the GNS530 display below and at the center of your primary display.
+This makes it easy to adjust the GNS530 to fill the collection exactly; however, if you have multiple other shows, this positioning may need to be modified.

 Mac